-Michele P. Ferrara, CPA, is a principal in the Private Client Services Group, a division of MBAF’s Tax and Accounting department.
+Michele P. Ferrara, CPA, is a principal in the Private Wealth Services group, a division of MBAF’s Tax and Accounting department.
 With nearly three decades of experience in the public accounting profession, she concentrates on income tax planning and compliance for individuals, trusts, estates, partnerships, corporations, and private foundations.

 Michele has a keen ability to help clients develop wealth preservation strategies to shield them from unnecessary income and transfer taxes.
 She has extensive experience in estate planning matters focusing on wealth succession planning, charitable giving strategies, asset protection techniques, and family business continuity for individuals with significant high personal net worth.
 In addition, Michele has decades of knowledge working with fiduciary and partnership formation, accounting, and compliance matters, and has represented clients at the federal and state levels for income, gift, and estate tax examinations.

 Michele acts as the liaison for all the members of her clients’ estate planning team including attorneys, insurance advisors, investment professionals, actuaries, and appraisers.
 Through these coordinated efforts, she ensures the proper implementation of the strategies developed into an overall integrated plan.